ubc-biodiversity-bioinformatics/General/README.md

 The changes you made should be listed under 'Changes' whn you click on the repo name 'General'. \
 Add a short summary of the change you made to 'Summary (required)' and press 'Commit'.

-6. You can make your changes go live on the online Github repo by pressing
+6. You can make your changes go live on the online Github repo by pressing 'Push origin'.
+To do this you may also need to download the most recent version of the repo with the 'Pull origin' command.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>